 No-kill: Best Friends is the leader of the movement

-An estimated four million homeless dogs and cats are killed each year in America’s shelters.
-That means that more than 9,000 animals are killed every day.
-These animals are being killed (not euthanized) simply because they have no place to call home.
+Around 733,000 homeless dogs and cats are killed annually in America’s shelters.
+That means about 2,000 animals are killed every day.
+They are being killed simply because they don’t have safe places to call home.

-At Best Friends, and in many animal welfare organizations throughout the country, euthanasia is defined purely as an act of mercy.
-Euthanizing a pet is considered only when veterinary and/or behavioral experts have determined that an animal’s condition is untreatable and the animal has little or no chance of recovering an acceptable quality of life.
+At Best Friends and in many animal welfare organizations throughout the country, euthanasia is defined purely as an act of mercy.
+Euthanizing a pet is considered only when veterinary or behavioral experts determine that an animal’s condition is untreatable, and the animal has little or no chance of an acceptable quality of life.

-This is why Best Friends and other organizations purposefully describe themselves as dedicated to no-kill.
+This is why Best Friends and other organizations purposefully describe themselves as being dedicated to no-kill.
 No-kill organizations euthanize animals who are suffering irremediably.
-They do not kill healthy or adoptable animals and label it “euthanasia” to make it more palatable.
+They do not kill healthy animals and label it “euthanasia” to make it more palatable.

 The no-kill movement started as a radical notion, but today it is becoming mainstream.
 The goal is to correct our collective failure to value and protect the lives of homeless pets — lives that matter.

-Those dedicated to no-kill want to end the killing of healthy and adoptable animals in shelters.
+Those dedicated to no-kill want to end the killing of animals in shelters.
 To be considered no-kill, a shelter must be saving 90 percent or more of the animals it takes in.